fact-benchmark/factbenchmark/how.md

 #### Agent

 Our name for accounts on this system.
 Usually each institution having access to the benchmark will have one agent.
-FactbenchMark itself has it's own agent, so that data entered by ourselves is clearly marked as such.
+FactBenchmark itself has its own agent, so that data entered by ourselves is clearly marked as such.

 #### Claims.

-Our name for statements or rumours or quotes that are being evaluated for veracity (and check worthiness) by the agents.
+Our name for statements or rumors or quotes that are being evaluated for veracity (and check-worthiness) by the agents.

 #### Checkworthy.